 - Horse is unbalanced

-- Horse is pulled off balance by rider
+- Horse is pulled off balance by the rider

 - Horse anticipates discomfort as rider "hits" the saddle

-- Rider accidentally kicks horse in the ribs when mounting
+- Rider accidentally kicks the horse in the ribs when mounting

 - Horse backs up because rider hangs on the reins while mounting

 - Horse attempts to evade work

 - Rider's lack of training or inconsistent training

 Many problems under saddle can be caused by a sore back.
 The reasons for a sore back can be numerous—from skin lesions to sore feet to dental problems, and it sometimes takes careful troubleshooting to find the source.
 It may not be obvious, but something like hoof or leg problems can make a horse travel differently, tensing muscles that can become sore and tired over time.
 An unfit horse may suffer temporary back pain until they are conditioned for their work.
 Poorly fitting saddles can cause back soreness—either just while your mounting or the whole time you're riding.
 Sometimes horses need chiropractic adjustments that can alleviate back pain.
 Muscle strain that occurs while working or playing can cause back pain.

 Saddle Pads and Blankets